 The PIL Templates section appears, displaying a list of Protective Instrument Loop Templates.

 3. For each row that contains the template that you want to delete, select the check box.

-In the upper-right corner of the section, the upper-right corner of the section, the upper-right corner of the section.
+In the upper-right corner of the section, the button is enabled.